 Dining at Bay Nine

-Yul, how have you found your first 12 months as head chef of Bay Nine?
+Yul, how have you found your time as head chef of Bay Nine?

 What can guests expect when dining at Bay Nine?

 “The most important thing to our diners is the food must be delicious, that’s the baseline.
 But the cherry on top is our interactivity.
 We story-tell throughout the omakase experience, make some jokes, why we chose certain ingredients and flavour combinations of the dishes.
 Above all, we just want our guests to have fun.”

 On that point, how do you choose your ingredients?